Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks: Experimental Results

 \section{Experimental Results}

 To validate the efficacy of our approach, we utilize confidence score and winning rate to show that \textit{Beyond Text} can achieve low variance and low bias results compared to current LLM-based human instructions without vocal cues.
+We will first introduce the evaluation metric and the comparison experiments and ablation studies on various vocal cues and LLM types.